If you have more questions please contact us and we will be happy to help you.

 Does ModCell® help towards the thermal mass of the building?
 [Back to top]

 ModCell® has an optimum combination of mass and super insulation.

 What are the u-Values?
 [Back to top]

-ModCell® panels deliver an airtight construction, to PassivHaus specifications.
+ModCell® panels can deliver an airtight construction to PassivHaus specifications if required.
 As a result, buildings using ModCell® can help deliver zero heat requirements, saving money and CO2 emissions.
-BaleHaus® has an air tightness of 1m2/(h.m2) at 50Pa , 10 times better than current regulations require at 0.86m3/h/m2 at 50Pa.
+BaleHaus® at Bath has an air tightness over 10 times better than current regulations require at 0.86m3/h/m2 at 50Pa.

 What about Carbon?
 [Back to top]

-ModCell® panels are 'carbon negative'.
-Embodied carbon - A 3 x 3.2m ModCell® panel has equivalent of 1400kg of atmospheric CO2 locked up in its fabric.
-A typical two story BaleHaus® of 100m2 banks almost 43 tonnes of atmospheric CO2
+ModCell® panels are carbon positive.
+A typical ModCell® Core 427mm panel has the equivalent of 1400kg of atmospheric CO2 locked up in its fabric.
+A typical two storey BaleHaus® of 94 m2 banks almost 43 tonnes of atmospheric equivalent CO2.

 How are they made?
 [Back to top]

-The structural timber frame is ‘infilled’ with straw bales, which are stacked to form a wall, compressed and held together for stability.
-The wall is then either rendered using a protective breathable render, or clad with timber or other cladding materials
+The structural timber frame is ‘infilled’ with straw between i-joists,, compressed.
+The wall is then clad with timber or other client chosen cladding materials.

 What are they made of?
 [Back to top]